|Focus and Scope|

 |Open Access Policy|

-Journal of the Civil Engineering Study, with registered number ISSN XXX-XXX (online) is a scientific journal published by Department of Civil Engineering, Faculty of Sains dan Teknologi Universitas Islam Nahdalul Ulama Jepara.
+Journal Civil Engineering Study, with registered number ISSN xxxx-xxxx (online) is a scientific journal published by Department of Civil Engineering, Faculty of Sains and Technology Universitas Islam Nahdlatul Ulama Jepara.
 It is at the International level that covers a lot of common problems or issues related to civil and environmental engineering, natural and human-made disaster.
-The complete guidelines can be downloaded at Journal Template provided on the right side of JCEF-journal portal
+The complete guidelines can be downloaded at Journal Template provided on the right side of JCES-journal portal

 2. Type of Paper

 3. How to Write the Title, the Name, and the Author’s Address

 Apply Title style to the paper’s title.
 This style has everything needed to define the title layout (font type and size, paragraph alignment, spacing).
 The title shall be 16 points Roman type font, title case (Capitalize the first character of each text, except for preposition), left aligned, single line spacing, 20 point spacing before and after the paragraph.